tee-jagz/code-smeller/README.md

 ## 🐞 Known Issues

 - Markdown rendering may fail if network access to `marked.js` CDN is blocked
-- Large files may be truncated by token limits of
+- Large files may be truncated by token limits of the LLM